OlivierSohn/hamazed/BACKLOG.md

 - Press H to show help / press H to hide help (write on the right of the game)

 - Specialized mode where one has + the other has -. to compute the target we do a random operation on existing numbers with + and -.
-Use big numbers
+Use big numbers.
+Show minus numbers in blue
 - Duel mode where one has + other has -, and the goal is to have a final sum of the sign of the ship. maybe in a finite time, with new numbers appearing regularily.
 - try opengl rectangular rendering.